 Consumerism is killing our planet.
 It’s heating up the climate, using too much fossil energy, destroying habitats and landscapes and peoples livelihoods.
 It is not only nature that is paying the price for this, but the millions of people working in often life-threatening and exploitative conditions.

-But we can MAKE a change
+But we can MAKE CHANGE NOW

 People in sewing- and repair cafes, DIY communities, urban gardens, makerspaces and fab-labs from around the world are proving that many people have the desire to create something with their own hands – and that it is easier to do it, if we share the resources, materials and tools for this in communal spaces.